mabrobotics/MD80-x-CANdle-Documentation/MD/config_calibration.md

 - `pole pairs` - the number of rotor magnets divided by 2.
 If you are unsure type zero here - during calibration it will be autodetected.
 Later on it is advised to retype it after the calibration to the config file.
 It can be accessed using candletool md info or by register access.
-- `KV` - declated KV of the motor - its used when torque constant is set to zero.
+- `KV` - declared KV of the motor - its used when torque constant is set to zero.
 - `torque constant` - motor torque constant in Nm/A
 - `gear ratio` - gear ratio -> example 6:1 reductor is 0.166666 whereas 1:2 multiplicator is 2
 - `max current` - maximum allowable phase (not power supply) current